SAPTeamDEV/CommonTK/README.md

 There is a set of Interfaces and methods to work with `IStatusProvider` classes.
 This feature intended for Interacting with users and must be implemented by Application for work in a specified way.

-You can deal with statuses using static methods of `Interact` class or directly with `StatusProvider.Current`.
+You can deal with statuses using static methods of `StatusProvider` class or directly with method provided in each status instances.
-First you must Create and Assign a new instance of a class that implements `IStatusProvider` using `Interact.AssignStatus(IStatusProvider)` or:
+First you must Create and Assign a new instance of a class that implements `IStatusProvider` using the global status provider:
 ```
-StatusProvider.Current = new StatusProvider();
+StatusProvider.Provider = new ExampleStatusProvider();
 ```

+Also you can create and use infinite local status provider by simply initializing a new instance!
+It is not necessary to set a status provider in global scope, but if you want to use the status provider simply across the different parts of your application using static methods of `StatusProvider` class, you can use it.

 There is a variety types of Status Providers.
-All of that implements `IStatusProvider` as root Interface.
+All of these types implements `IStatusProvider` as root Interface.

 #### `IStatusProvider`
 This interface has a basic functionality.
 Just a `Write(string)` and `Clear()` method for writing and clearing text.